tegedik/pdplot2/README.md

 ![](man/figures/p5.png)

 As in the case of linetypes, you can change colors.
-In addition to `show.color=TRUE`, you need to set `color.selection=TRUE`, and then pass a character vector to `color` option.
+In addition to `show.color=TRUE`, you need to set `color.selection=TRUE`, and then pass a character vector to `color`.

 ``` r
 pdplot2(seq(-5, 5, 0.01), mean=c(0,0,0), sd=c(1,1.5,2), type="normal",